lvjr3383/Google-AI-Agents/2. Sentiment Extractor/README.md

 - The analysis output uses illustrative coordinates and scores for education; do not present it as production-grade scoring.
 - Keep your `GEMINI_API_KEY` private.
 Do not commit environment files with real keys.
 - Logs/telemetry follow Google’s service terms; avoid sending sensitive text for analysis.
-- Default prompts in code are intentionally minimal.
-For the full guided flavor, use env vars to supply your own prompts and keep them private.
+- The prompts live in code for clarity and education; the key remains private via env.

 ## Known constraints
 - Charts are tuned for short to medium inputs; very long texts may truncate labels.